rxu/registeredfor/README.md

 # 'Membership timespan' extension for the phpBB Forum Software package.
-# Replaces 'Joined' with 'Registered for' membership timespan in viewtopic miniprofile
+# Replaces 'Joined' with 'Registered for' membership timespan in viewtopic miniprofile and user profile

 ## Installation